kwabs22/My-AWS-Developer-Study-Notes/Skills in Order Attempt/Allocating Skills to tools.md

 Structured application trace data provides deep insights into workflows, failures and performance optimally.

-***• Implementing notification alerts for specific actions (for example, notifications about quota limits or deployment completions)***
+# Implementing notification alerts for specific actions (for example, notifications about quota limits or deployment completions)

 Here are some ways to implement notification alerts for specific actions like quota limits or deployments: